mobilekosmos/moralis-sdk-android/Readme.md

 ## Getting Started

-The easiest way to integrate the Moralis SDK into your Android project is through the...
-TODO
+The easiest way to integrate the Moralis SDK into your Android project is through adding the dependency to your buid.gradle file:

+    implementation 'com.github.mobilekosmos:moralis-sdk-android:<Tag>'

+where <Tag> is the latest released version on Github, please check.
+You can also use "master-SNAPSHOT" but this is not recommended, as the master is not approved for production.